This Privacy Notice was last updated on 14/05/2018

 NB: Retaining or destroying personal data in breach of this policy may be considered serious gross misconduct and lead to dismissal.

-Line Manages are responsible for the shredding and safe disposal of paper records and the deletion of electronic files from local PC’s.
+Line Managers are responsible for the shredding and safe disposal of paper records and the deletion of electronic files from local PC’s.